 Saying that it was hard to keep the momentum because the road winds constantly pulled us to the left and right and keeping the speed was a real challenge.

 Mitchell Plateau Track is a narrow dirt track.
-At the beginning there is a sign informing people with brave hearts and strong cars that the trail is not serviced and everything is possible.
-I can tell one thing – imagine it’s rough and uneven and multiply it by two, and in some parts by three.
+In the beginning, there is a sign informing people with brave hearts and strong cars that the trail is not serviced and everything is possible.
+I can tell one thing – imagine it’s rough and uneven and multiply it by two and in some parts by three.

 We did not have much choice.
 We wanted to see the most spectacular waterfalls in Australia and the only way to get there (not counting a flight over the falls) was to drive the corrugated roads.